 We continue talking about unforgettable corners that this town does not lack, as the walk that takes us to the Chapel of the Watchtower, from where we get an unbeatable view of the port.
 It has a miraculous component, since it was founded by the Guild of Seafarers and Commerce towards the year 1605, rising in honor of Our Lady of the Watchtower, whose image, one day, appeared floating in the vicinity.
 Rescued by the sailors, today it is preserved restored in this place.

 If in our walk through Puerto de Vega we decided to get closer to the popular culture of the area for a while, there is no problem either.
-The Ethnographic Museum "Juan Pérez Villamil" It will surely cover our appetite.
-The museum is located in the restored premises of an old preserved and salted factory called "La Arenesca" which today is part of the Municipal House of Culture.
+The Ethnographic Museum «Juan Pérez Villamil» It will surely cover our appetite.
+The museum is located in the restored premises of an old preserved and salted factory called "La Arenesca", which today forms part of the Municipal House of Culture.
 It includes a wide repertoire of themes, but we highlight here the collection of crafts that is displayed on the ground floor.
-There we will know first-hand trades as deep-rooted as that of the rederas that worked at the foot of the dock, the filadoras or spinning machines, the zapateiros, ferreiros, madreñeiros, cesteiros, carpinteiros or cabinetmakers, or the canteiros or loseros.
+There we will know first-hand trades so ingrained as that of the rederas that worked at the foot of the dock, the filadoras or spinning machines, the zapateiros, ferreiros, madreñeiros, cesteiros, carpinteiros or cabinetmakers, or the canteiros or loseros.

 To finally say that the love of its citizens has turned the town into a festive reference of the Asturian West.
 His patron saint festivities of Our Lady of the Watchtower summon an unusual expectation for four days, each with its own name: the September 7 "La Víspera", the 8 day "La Telayona", the 9 "La Telayina" and the 10 "La Jira".
 Devotion, as it could not be otherwise, is professed to a seafaring virgin and takes different forms between pagans and Catholics: songs, wine, cider, good food, processions and, among other acts, the homage to the most veteran sailor.Text: © Ramón Molleda for desdeasturias.com